Richard-Sti/csiborgtools_public/README.md

 ## :bulb: Open questions
-- Completeness of clusters.
-Optical clusters catalogues are a bit of a mess..
+- What scaling of the search region?
+No reason for it to be a multiple of $R_{200c}$.